python/devguide/devcycle.rst

 Security branches
 -----------------

-A branch less than 5 years old but no longer in maintenance mode.
+A branch less than 5 years old but no longer in maintenance mode is a security branch.

 The only changes made to a security branch are those fixing issues exploitable by attackers such as crashes, privilege escalation and, optionally, other